-This coming Sunday is the 15th Sunday after Pentecost.
-Our worship services on the 21st of September are at 10:30 (led by our pipe organ) and noon (led by guitars and a mandolin).
-The gospel for this Sunday is Matthew 20:1-16 and Pastor Hout’s sermon theme is “More Kingdom Cues”.
-You can read the Bible online at www.biblegateway.com
+This coming Sunday is Reformation Sunday.
+Get your red out!!!
+Our worship services on the 26th of October are at 10:30 (led by our pipe organ) and noon (led by guitars and a mandolin).
+The gospel text for this Sunday is John 8:31-36.
+Pastor Hout’s sermon theme is “This Is Most Certainly True”.
+You can read this text and the entire Bible online at www.biblegateway.com

 A special link because it is a great article about St. Jacob.
 Part of it was in the paper but we have the entire blog article here with some good pictures: